 Super Bantamweight Danny Roman got involved in the sport of boxing not necessarily because he had the urge to go and sought out a boxing gym, but more so because his father decided he needed to defend himself against the bullies that were harassing him from his neighbourhood.

 At first, Danny confesses himself that he didn’t like boxing but after a few months he soon came to love it, starting to appreciate the discipline and fine art that he was being taught on a daily basis.
-Today having excelled at amateur level with a record of 61-10 Danny is now highly touted as a future world champion, currently enjoying a rich vein of form of a fourteen fight winning streak.
+Today having excelled at amateur level with a record of 61-10 he stands as the WBA Super Bantamweight Champion with eyes focused on defending his crown for a time to come.

 Roman is Promoted by Thompson Boxing Promotions